IDIOM CONNECTION

 a fish out of water

-- someone who is uncomfortable in some situation, someone who is not suited for something
+- someone who is uncomfortable or not suited for some situation

 The man was like a fish out of water at the expensive restaurant.